Premises Liability Attorney

 If you’ve been injured while at a store or other shopping center, you may be curious if you may be able to seek compensation.
 Like property owners and landlords, store managers and store owners must also take steps to prevent people from getting hurt.
 Under premises liability law, staff must place wet-floor signs when appropriate, de-ice sidewalks, and ensure no other dangers are present on the premises.
 If you have been injured and the store knew about the issue but failed to resolve it, you may file a lawsuit and possibly receive compensation to cover your medical bills.
 You can also collect damages as a result of emotional stress and lost wages.
 You’ll want to talk with a store accident lawyer if you want to know if you have a case or not.

-Your Local Premises Liability Attorneys
+Experienced Premises Liability Attorneys

-Personal injury are never cut and dried.
+Personal injury is never cut and dried.
 Whether you’ve been hurt on a property or someone else has been hurt on your property, you should consider consulting with an attorney.
 We provide free consultations for all of our clients and we have offices all throughout Oregon and Washington.
 To set up an appointment contact us or fill out our online form.Back to Personal Injury Law